jhargett1/aws-bootcamp-cruddur-2023/journal/week10.md

       ProviderType: GitHub
 ```

-No properties to define here. `ProviderType` indicates we're building a CodeStar connection to connect us to our GitHub repository.
+No properties defined here. `ProviderType` indicates we're building a CodeStar connection to connect us to our GitHub repository.

 We're now ready to begin working on the pipeline resource.
 We implement this in our CICD template, including all 3 stages; source, build, deploy: